St. Sylvester's College

-St. Sylvester's College is a national boys' school located in Kandy, adjacent to the St. Anthony's Cathedral.
+St. Sylvester's College (Sinhala: ශාන්ත සිල්වෙස්තර විද්යාලය; Tamil: செயின்ட் சில்வெஸ்டர் கல்லூரி) is a national boys' school located in Kandy, adjacent to the St. Anthony's Cathedral.
 It was founded by the Sylvestro Benedictine Congregation in 1940.
-It offers primary and secondary education and the college is under the jurisdiction of the Ministry of Education.

-It has around 150 teaching staff and approximately 3,000 students.
+It offers primary and secondary education, and the college is under the jurisdiction of the Ministry of Education.
+It has more than 500 teaching staff and more than 3,000 students.

 History

 The first decades

 St. Sylvester's began as a separate institution on 1 November 1940 (All Saints' Day) with Fr.
 D. Robert Perera as the principal.
 The college owed its inception to the foresight of Bishop Bernardo Regno and Abbot Weerasinghe, the heads of the Sylvestro-Benedictine congregation.
 They felt that a Catholic school in Kandy was a prime need, once the most prestigious St Anthony's College had been shifted to the banks of the Mahaweli at Katugastota.
 The school commenced with 250 pupils and twelve teachers.

-During the tenure of Fr.
-Perera as principal from 1940 to 1949 and as rector from 1949 until his death in 1956, St. Sylvester's underwent a transformation from a senior secondary school to an "A" grade institution.
+During the tenure of Perera as principal from 1940 to 1949 and as rector from 1949 until he died in 1956, St. Sylvester's transformed a senior secondary school to an "A" grade institution.
 Under the stewardship of Perera, the Pancrazi Memorial Hall, and Cingolani Memorial Hall were built and two new blocks were added as well.

-Fr.
-Robert Perera negotiated with the education department and obtained another parcel of land above the Kandy-Matale railway line, which skirts one side of St. Sylvester's.
+Perera negotiated with the education department and obtained another parcel of land above the Kandy-Matale railway line, which skirts one side of St. Sylvester's.
 A science laboratory, workshop, and library were creations of Fr.
 Robert, who was, the designer and builder of St. Sylvester's.
 Perera was a builder in more than one sense.
 He believed essentially in molding Sylvestrians in a Christ-like character under the Benedictine spirituality to lead a life of harmony as citizens of this alluring isle of Ceylon.

-He had great faith in harmonizing the classroom with the playing field and was instrumental in providing the sports facilities that the school needed, a tennis court and a boxing ring.
+He had great faith in harmonising the classroom with the playing field and was instrumental in providing the sports facilities that the school needed, a tennis court and a boxing ring.
 During his tenure, the school won the Stubbs Shield in boxing for three successive years, produced outstanding sportspeople, who won the national championship while in college, and represented the country at international events such as the British Empire Games.
-In the academic field St. Sylvester produced many outstanding students who have shone in many professions.

-D. Joseph Noel Seneviratne took over the reins as the principal in 1949, envisaged by Perera, who remained as the director.
+D. Joseph Noel Seneviratne took over the reins as principal in 1949, as envisioned by Perera, who remained as director.
 After the death of Fr.
 Robert in 1956, Rev Paulinus Vadekapattany OSB succeeded as the rector.
 Principal Seneviratne served the college for 24 years.

 In 1961, the Primary department was established on Lady Manning's Drive, close to the school's main administrative building.
 In 1968, Seneviratne resigned to take over the duties as the director of a junior university, and the Vice-Principal, K.S.
 Gunaratne, succeeded him.

 The school celebrated its 80th anniversary in 2020, with a nine-a-side hockey tournament, a football competition and other events.